 Each year AUSA organises an election of delegates and supports their participation.
 There will be 3 positions available for NUS UK Conference and 6 for NUS Scotland Conference.

 - Attend conference and represent the voice of Aberdeen University

 Check Elections section on this website to find out more or email to email@example.com.
-We will run the election of the NUS Conference delegates in February 2017.

 What happens at NUS Conference?

 The NUS Conference discuss and sets policy for the year ahead in 5 topics related to students’ experiences at colleges and universities;